 CT SCan Report: Brain Parenchymal calcification’s in left basal ganglia and right frontoparietal regions.

 - 1. Control of seizures.

 - 2. Counselling.

-- 3. Baseline investigations for assessing other organ involvements.
+- 3. Baseline investigations for assessing other organ involvement.

-Tuberous sclerosis complex (TSC) is a dominantly inherited, genetic disorder affecting cellular differentiation, proliferation and migration early in development, resulting in the development of tumors in multiple organ systems, often referred to as hamartias and hamartomas.
+Tuberous sclerosis complex (TSC) is a dominantly inherited, genetic disorder affecting cellular differentiation, proliferation and migration early in development, resulting in the development of tumours in multiple organ systems, often referred to as hamartia and hamartomas.
 The name arises from the potato stem-shaped growths that occur in the brain, also known as tubers.

 Major features of TSC include the following: